Ragdoll Cat Grooming

 Bathing

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Ragdolls have particular requirements based on their large size, moderate shedding level, and genetic predispositions to HCM and bladder stones.
+The care profile for Ragdolls is anchored by a large build, moderate coat shedding, and breed-associated risk for HCM and bladder stones.

 Nail Care